natesobol/Nates-Free-Tools/README.md

 - Supabase for user data with SQLite session storage
 - EJS for server-rendered views
 - Helmet and secure session defaults for baseline security
-- C# .NET (JSON Combiner, JSON to Excel, and PDF Splitter webapps)
+- C# .NET (JSON Combiner, JSON to Excel, PDF Splitter, and List Comparison webapps)

 ## Notes
 - User passwords are managed by Supabase Auth